yulmanperez/yulmanperez.github.io/_pages/about.md

 - Deepwater operations in the Gulf of Mexico.
 - Carbon capture and storage, CCS in Alberta.
-- Geospatial analysis of electricity curtailment and energy storage in California.
+- Geospatial analysis of electricity curtailment in California.
+- Spatial analysis of gas field distribution and infrastructure in California.
 - Characterization of unconventional resources in the Wolfcamp Formation at the HFTS-1 test site in the Permian Basin, West Texas, USA.
 - Training and testing of Generative Computer Vision models with X-ray CT images.